 Below are quick links to important websites that may assist you with your legal matters in New Madrid County and Missouri.

-Why You Need a New Madrid County, MO DWI Administrative Hearing Lawyer
+Why You Need a Relentless DWI Administrative Hearing Lawyer in New Madrid County, MO

 Our New Madrid County, MO DWI/DUI defense attorneys can raise a variety of legal and procedural challenges in an administrative alcohol hearing, and the failure of the DOR to prove even one of the above elements can prevent your license suspension.

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our New Madrid County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+(This is why our New Madrid County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our New Madrid County, MO experts, can uncover grounds to challenge the validity of the BAC reading.